Clane RFC

-Clane RFC is an Irish rugby team based in Clane, County Kildare, playing in Division 3 of the Leinster League.
+Clane RFC is an Irish rugby union team based in Clane, County Kildare, playing in Division 3 of the Leinster League.
 The club colours are black and red.
 The club has teams at all underage levels, from U7 to U18.
-The U18 side reached the final of the Leinster League in May 2016, losing 30-27 via a last minute penalty to Portarlington in Donnybrook.
+The U18 side reached the final of the Leinster League in May 2016, losing 30–27 via a last minute penalty to Portarlington in Donnybrook.

 The club shares its grounds with Clane United FC on the Ballinagappa Road.